 Please fill out the form below and you will be contacted with instructions on how to donate and for the type of needs you would like to donate for within the cause we all strive for, as we would love you to know exactly what your donation will be used for.
 Thank you for helping save lifes and making the world a better place for all.

 YOUR CONTRIBUTION IS GREATLY APPRECIATED .
 IT HELPS SAVING LIVES.

 We believe in a better world for all.

-Dr. Brock has more than six years of experience in EDS research including opening clinics solely dedicated to EDS and its comorbidities.
-Dr Brock’s thesis on EDS is the basis on which the EDS Paris scale was created.
+Dr. Brock has more than eight years of experience in EDS research including opening clinics solely dedicated to EDS and its comorbidities.
+Dr. Brock’s thesis on EDS is the basis on which the EDS Paris scale was created.

-Dr. Brock serves as a member of the International Consortium on EDS, Pain Management as well as the Allergy and Immunology working group and is a member of the Breaking Down Barriers group; She is the Co-Chair and international clinical project manager at the Research and Study Group for EDS at GERSED, France and is an honorary president for GERSED, Belgium; She serves as the Chief Scientific Officer at the EDS Initiative Deutschland and sits on the scientific committee of the Foundation for Research and Advocacy in Muscle Pain Education (FRAME).
+Dr. Brock serves as a member of the International Consortium on EDS, Pain Management as well as the Allergy and Immunology working group and is a member of the Breaking Down Barriers group; She is the President of the Research and Study Group for EDS at GERSED, France and is an honorary president for GERSED, Belgium; She serves as the Chief Scientific Officer at the EDS Initiative Deutschland and sits on the scientific committee of the Foundation for Research and Advocacy in Muscle Pain Education (FRAME).

 Education: Doctor of Medicine at Windsor University School of Medicine in St. Kitts, West Indies; Bachelor of Arts in Italian Philology from the University of Stockholm, Sweden; Certificate in EDS Diagnosis from the Paris-Est Créteil University in Paris, France; Certificate in Ayurvedic Medicine for Medical Professionals from the Institute of Ayurveda and Alternative Medicine in Sri Lanka (in conjunction with the University of Ruhuna, Sri Lanka).